eptas/ConfLearning/README.md

 under **figures** and seperately for behaviour-specific (**/behav/**) and modelling-specific (**/model/**) outcomes.

+4. **revision2** contains scripts for calculating, aggregating and plotting results of parameter recovery, model recovery and the models' generative performance.

-4. **run_model** contains model fitting scripts with parameter bounds.
-Model-specific parameter estimate and model evidences are saved in .pkl-format under **results/fittingData/**.
+5. **run_model** contains model fitting scripts with parameter bounds.
+Model-specific parameter estimates and model evidences are saved in .pkl-format under **results/fittingData/**.

-5. **stats** contains data analysis scripts.
+6. **stats** contains data analysis scripts.
 Please refer to the publication for further detail.